knpwrs/gulp-spawn-mocha/README.md

 executable.
 * `cwd`: the working directory for the child process.
 This can be used to put files that the test creates or reads from the working directory in a specific directory, instead of the directory where you are running gulp from.

 All other options are properly prefixed with either `-` or `--` and passed to the `mocha` executable.
 Any arguments which do not take a value (e.g., `c`, `colors`, or `debug`) should just have a value of `true`.
 Any arguments which have dashes in the name can be specified by using camelCase (i.e., `debugBrk` for `--debug-brk`, `inlineDiffs` for `--inline-diffs`, etc) so you don't have to use strings for the argument names.
+Please note that the `gc` option must be specified as `exposeGc` (please see issue #21).
 For an example, see this plugin's very own `gulpfile.js`:

 ```javascript
 const DEBUG = process.env.NODE_ENV === 'debug',